iOS

-At the same time, a few moments felt unclear.
-It wasn’t always obvious when or why suggestions appeared, or what actions like “Tap to get answer” would actually do until I tried them.
+While I was recording an audio, a few moments felt unclear.
+It wasn’t always obvious when or why suggestions appeared, or what certain buttons actually did.
 These small points of friction made the experience feel less intuitive than it could be.

 A New TwinMind